trinsic-id/v2-sdk/docs/reference/services/credential-service.md

 ## Issue Credential

+!!! warning "Deprecation Notice"
+    This endpoint is deprecated, and will be removed on May 1, 2023.
+Please call [Issue Credential From Template](./credential-service.md#issue-credential-from-template).

 Issues a credential from a valid JSON-LD document.
 Issued credentials are not automatically stored in any wallet.

 {{ proto_sample_start() }}